LudovicEspeel/course-web-essentials/docs/61_frontend_vue/README.md

 </style>
 ```

 We have the *template section* containing markup to output HTML.
-In the curly braces, you can put any Javascript code, e.g. variables, expressions, conditionals, loops.
-In the template, Vue uses declarative rendering where we can declaratively describe HTML output based on Javascript state.
+In the curly braces, you can put any JavaScript code, e.g. variables, expressions, conditionals, loops.
+In the template, Vue uses declarative rendering where we can declaratively describe HTML output based on JavaScript state.

-In the *logic section*, using Javascript, you can set values for variables, define props, create custom/life-cycle methods etc.
+In the *logic section*, using JavaScript, you can set values for variables, define props, create custom/life-cycle methods etc.

 By using CSS we apply the style we want for our output in the *styling section*.